Xue Qinghao

 Xue Qinghao (薛庆浩; born 26 September 2000) is a Chinese footballer currently playing as a goalkeeper for Shanghai Shenhua.

 Club career

-Xue Qinghao would play for the Dalian Professional youth team before being promoted to the senior team at the beginning of the 2020 Chinese Super League season.
+Xue started his career for the Dalian Professional youth team before being promoted to the senior team at the beginning of the 2020 Chinese Super League season.
 In the following season on 7 April 2021 he would join fellow top tier club Shanghai Shenhua for the 2021 Chinese Super League campaign.
 He would go on to make his debut in a league game on 3 January 2022 in a 3–0 victory against Henan Songshan Longmen.